korymath/StockView/README.md

 # Install

 \#StockView is packaged as a chrome extension.
-You can download it here (ADD A LINK), and then follow these steps to install an extension from source.
+You can download it here https://github.com/korymath/StockView/raw/master/app.crx and install it under developer mode.

 Amusingly "for regular Windows users who are not skilled with computers, it is practically not possible to install and use extensions from outside the Chrome Web Store." -- http://stackoverflow.com/questions/24577024/install-chrome-extension-not-in-the-store

-If you are not using a windows machine:

-1. Extensions can be loaded in unpacked mode by following the following steps:
-2. Visit chrome://extensions (via omnibox or menu -> Tools -> Extensions).
-3. Enable Developer mode by ticking the checkbox in the upper-right corner.
-4. Click on the "Load unpacked extension..." button.
-5. Select the directory containing your unpacked extension.

 Development Screenshots